-The first step in applying a systems thinking approach is to understand the nature of the problem.
-Only then can we explore various system views and formulate the resulting insights as a set of recommendations aimed at improving the practice of determining AoA scope.
-The remaining major sections of the paper (titled Understanding the Problem, Applying a Systems View, and Recommendations and Observations) follow this general outline.
+The first step in applying a systems thinking approach is to understand the nature of the problem (see the following section).
+Only then can we explore various system views (see section titled Applying a Systems View) and formulate the resulting insights as a set of recommendations (see Recommendations and Observations section) aimed at improving the practice of determining AoA scope.

 This approach entailed two broad methods of inquiry and analysis.
-The first method was to leverage the existing body of knowledge by reviewing available documents (DoD and service instructions, guidance, and handbooks; published reports and articles; and other publicly available materials) and conducting interviews with stakeholders representing various roles (that is, identifying the capability needs being addressed in AoAs; overseeing the conduct of AoAs; performing AoAs; and reviewing and critiquing completed AoAs).
+The first method was to leverage the existing body of knowledge by reviewing available documents (DoD and Service instructions, guidance, and handbooks; published reports and articles; and other publicly available materials) and conducting interviews with stakeholders representing various roles (that is, identifying the capability needs being addressed in AoAs; overseeing the conduct of AoAs; performing AoAs; and reviewing and critiquing completed AoAs).
 The second method was to apply formal systems thinking paradigms.
-These two methods were applied in concert and iteratively: More than once, we used systems thinking formalisms to gain insights into an issue identified during interviews and then used subsequent interviews to test the validity of those insights.
+These two methods were applied in concert and iteratively: more than once we used systems thinking formalisms to gain insights into an issue identified during interviews, and then used subsequent interviews to test the validity of those insights.